bcbio/bcbio-nextgen/docs/contents/configuration.rst

    regions with more than this value to approximately the specified coverage.
 Actual coverage depth per position will be higher since we downsample reads based on shared start positions, although some callers like GATK can also downsample to exactly this coverage per position.
+We avoid calling entirely in super high depth regions with more than 7 times coverage for this parameter.
 This controls memory usage in highly repetitive regions like centromeres.
 Defaults to 10000.
-Set to 0 (or false or null) to do no downsampling.
+Set to 0 to perform no downsampling.
 -  ``coverage_depth_min`` Minimum depth of coverage.
 Regions will less reads will not get called.
 Defaults to 4.
 Setting lower than 4 will trigger low-depth calling options for GATK.